SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 To get identical behavior:

-TRUTH = 0bHGFEDCBA when IN0 is α, IN1 is β and IN2 is γ
+* TRUTH = 0bHGFEDCBA when IN0 is α, IN1 is β and IN2 is γ
-TRUTH = 0bHDFBGCEA when IN0 is γ, IN1 is β and IN2 is α - D and G, B and E swap TRUTH = 0bHFGEDBCA when IN0 is α, IN1 is γ and IN2 is β - G and F, B and C swap TRUTH = 0bHGDCFEBA when IN0 is γ, IN1 is α and IN2 is β - F and D, E and C swap TRUTH = 0bHDGCFBEA when IN0 is β, IN1 is α and IN2 is γ - F->D->G->F rotate, and B->C->E->B rotate.
+* TRUTH = 0bHDFBGCEA when IN0 is γ, IN1 is β and IN2 is α - D and G, B and E swap
+* TRUTH = 0bHFGEDBCA when IN0 is α, IN1 is γ and IN2 is β - G and F, B and C swap
+* TRUTH = 0bHGDCFEBA when IN0 is γ, IN1 is α and IN2 is β - F and D, E and C swap
+* TRUTH = 0bHDGCFBEA when IN0 is β, IN1 is α and IN2 is γ - F→D→G→F rotate, and B→C→E→B rotate.
-TRUTH = 0bHFDBGECA when IN0 is β, IN1 is γ and IN2 is α - F->G->D->F rotate, and B->E->C->B rotate.
+* TRUTH = 0bHFDBGECA when IN0 is β, IN1 is γ and IN2 is α - F→G→D→F rotate, and B→E→C→B rotate.

 the highest and lowest bits do not change when reordering the inputs.